SASS vs. SCSS | What's the difference?

-If you've worked with a CSS preprocessor before, you've probably heard of both SASS and SCSS.
+If you're into web development, you've likely heard of both SASS and SCSS.
 But what exactly sets them apart?
-This article will cover that for you.
+This article will break it down for you.

-First, SASS, or Syntactically Awesome Stylesheets is the original syntax using indentations to define blocks of code.
-In this syntax, no curly braces and semicolons needed.
+While, SASS, or Syntactically Awesome Style Sheets, is the original syntax that uses indentation to define code blocks, with no need for curly braces or semicolons.

 // Sass example